 In their research paper, Reeves and Oh argue that most conclusions on generational differences are based on popular books and “survey data collected from young people from middle and upper middle socioeconomic groups.”

 They cite the lack of literature on “the generational differences among those who will not enter higher education or who are more likely to assume blue-collar jobs,” as well as the lack of “national surveys related to generational differences that cut across the full range of socioeconomic status,” as reasons why we should be wary of conclusions and theories based on generational differences.

 In other words, a lot of what we see and read about generations is, quite literally, fake news.

 “Every stereotype of our generation applies only to the tiniest, richest, whitest sliver of young people.
-And the circumstances we live in are more dire than most people realize,” argues Michael Hobbes in his insightful, depressing, and visually satisfying exposé on how millennials are actually living, fittingly titled “Millennials are Screwed.”
+And the circumstances we live in are more dire than most people realize,” argues Michael Hobbes in his insightfully depressing exposé on how millennials are actually living, titled “Millennials are Screwed.”